April 20 – 30, 2003

 The car had a malfunctioned door on the driver’s side, and every so often the driver had to stop and close it.
 We still got to Ica under two hours, and we each went our way at the bus terminal – they were heading to Lima, and I planned to chill out at Huacachina, the nearby oasis, for two days.

 I flagged down a mototaxis (a kind of rickshaw taxi) amid of the chaos outside of the terminal.
 The ride was expensive ($2 USD).
 We slowly left the Ica’s heavy traffic and turned to a quiet country road.
 Soon I saw a tall sand dune and a guy was sandboarding his way down in the dark.

 I was dropped off at the first intersection in Huacachina.
 The whole town was quiet and dark.
 I walked towards the oasis and checked for accommodation along the way.
 Having a good sleep was a priority, so I skipped the two hostels with music blasting out from the front door.
 At the edge of the town was Hosteria Suiza, although being more expensive than I had preferred offered a quiet setting that I decided was worth the cost.

 Three days without taking a shower was quite an unpleasant feeling and that’s my number one priority.
 Unfortunately the expensive room apparently didn’t come with a functional washroom as either the pipes or the showerhead was clogged by sand, but no matter how long it took nothing could stop me from taking a shower.

 It had been a long day.
-I declared I needed a break from my trip and sat down at one of the hostel’s bar and threw down some Pisco Sour (A South American cocktail with a liquor called pisco.
-Despite sharing the same name as the town Pisco, this liquor is distilled from grapes in the Ica region).
+I declared I needed a break from my trip and sat down at one of the hostel’s bar and threw down some Pisco Sour, a South American cocktail using a liquor called pisco as base.
+The grape used to distill this liquor is grown in the Ica region.